Masayaelvin/The_Idea_guy/README.md

 - **Collaboration Features**: Facilitate collaboration between developers by allowing them to share ideas, join projects, and collaborate on innovative solutions.
 - **Integration with Development Tools**: Seamlessly integrate Idea Guy with popular development platforms and tools to streamline the project implementation process.

-## Contributing
-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) first.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## About the Developer
 **masayaelvin@gmail.com** - A passionate backend developer dedicated to empowering the developer community with innovative tools and resources.